NarekMkhoyan/Project_NM-DP/projects/ngx-nm-date-picker/README.md

 By default is set to true

+#### nmDropdownPosition {#nmDropdownPosition}
+`nmDropdownPosition: 'top' | 'bottom' | undefined`
+Explicitly sets the dropdown position of the picker in display mode 'dropdown'.
+By default the value is undefined, and the picker determines the position automatically.

 ### Custom templates {#custom-templates}

 nmDatePicker is fully customizable.
 The idea is to have a date picker component that can be customized under any design, while keeping the usual and much needed date picker functionality.
 With the modular design you can choose to customize only s single section of the date picker, or all of it.